RainSong: Company

-Manufacture

-John Decker's background and extensive research, conducted at the Sperry Rand research lab in Sudbury, Massachusetts where he focused on plasma stability helped him develop a guitar made from graphite.
-Using data research he conducted on the stiffness and density properties of wood, he figured out composite materials that had similar properties to this.
-Most materials, such as plastics and fiberglass, were rejected because they were too stiff or extremely heavy.
-He finally settled on graphite which is a composite material of carbon fibers in an epoxy matrix.
-The materials are shipped from Tulsa, Oklahoma, at subzero temperatures in order to keep the material malleable.
-It is then shaped, hardened and cured by baking at 200 degrees for several hours.
-This process uses the same technology for bonding the pieces of the bridge and neck together that is used in making planes and rockets and other satellite equipment, therefore its much stronger than any other bond classic guitars and made with like wood glues or epoxy which can still warp and decay with time and weather changes.
-No matter the weather, rain or shine, you can still play on the guitars, hence the name RainSong.

-Sound

-Pure carbon guitars produce a tone that is clear, rich and resonant, similar to a piano, with a treble that rings with clarity and a bass that is warm without being muddy.
-It has showed up in the hands of performers including two longtime rockers, Steve Miller and Daryl Hall.
-Dr. Decker said the most responsive possible guitar soundboard would be one with infinite stiffness and zero mass, so that the energy from the slightest tug of a finger on a string would translate most efficiently into moving air instead of diffusing as heat in the structure of the instrument.
+RainSong Graphite Guitars is a guitar manufacturing company originally based in Maui, Hawaii and moved to Woodinville Washington to allow for easier distribution.
+RainSong manufactures approximately four or five guitars a day, producing around five hundred to one thousand in a year.
+RainSong guitars cost $2,000 to $4,000 depending on the model.

 RainSong body styles

 RainSong offers five different body styles of their guitars within several different “series”.
 Their body types they offer which are shown in the graphic below are the DR (dreadnought), the JM, The OM, the WS, and the PA.
 Each is designed for a different effect and sound quality.
 Some are made to be louder or softer or just to be more visually pleasing or comfortable.
 Each of their series are based around an idea or concept.
 As of 2017 their series collections are named “Concert Hybrid Series” which are made to be good harmony guitars, “Hybrid Series” which are described to have a mellow blend effect on the tone at a more affordable price point in comparison to the other styles, “classic Series” which are engineered to have crystalline clarity in their tone, “Concert Series” which have a warmer tone to them, and last but not least the “Black Ice Series” which are the artistry guitars that feature intricate design patterns on the body of the guitar and every guitar is unique in both appearance and tone.